YMMV: Eureka Seven

 - Arc Fatigue: The Mine Arc, where the crew is trying to repair the Gekko, which ranges from roughly Episodes 15-20.
 Most of the episodes include a lot of Angst on the parts of Renton and Eureka and Holland's abusive behavior towards Renton reaches its upper limits.
 Fortunately, the Charles and Ray Arc begins almost directly after, which is where the series begins to pick up in steam again, which it manages to maintain for the remainder of the plot.

-- Crowning Music of Awesome: The entire soundtrack.
+- Awesome Music: The entire soundtrack.
 The first opening, "DAYS", is awesome, and it only gets better from there.

 - The final opening, "Sakura".
 Amazing Freaking Grace indeed.